soilwise-he/SoilWise-documentation/tech/docs/technical_components/data_processing.md

 We have no knowledge of existing technologies we can integrate as a component in the platform.
 This functionality will be setup within the platform.
-The methodology applied to identify duplicates will be by comparing multiple (meta)data attributes like File Name, File Size, File Type, Owner, Description, Date Created/Modified.
+The methodology applied to identify duplicates will be by comparing multiple (meta)data attributes like _File Name, File Size, File Type, Owner, Description, Date Created/Modified_.
-Natural Language Processing techniques like Bag-of-words or Word/Sentence Embedding algorithms can be used to convert textual attributes into vectors, capturing semantic similarity and relationships between words.
+**Natural Language Processing techniques** like Bag-of-words or Word/Sentence Embedding algorithms can be used to convert textual attributes into vectors, capturing semantic similarity and relationships between words.
 Each datafile will be characterized by their attributes and represented in a continuous vector space together with the other datafiles.
 Similarity algorithms (e.g. cosine similarity, euclidean distance, etc.) are then applied